aurelisajuan/DiamondHacks/README.md

 ### Inspiration
 Today’s web is full of hidden threats—phishing scams, data leaks, and overreaching permissions.
 But most users don’t read the fine print.
 In fact, 62% never change app or website permissions after first use.
 This puts millions at risk, especially those who aren't tech-savvy.
-Inspired by the need for simple, accessible cybersecurity, ClearLock is an AI-powered Chrome extension that demystifies digital privacy.
-No jargon.
-No backend.
-Just friendly, clear protection.
+Inspired by the need for simple, accessible cybersecurity, SecWay is an AI-powered Chrome extension that demystifies digital privacy.

 ### What It Does
-ClearLock acts as a lightweight, always-on browser companion that helps users see and understand when websites or extensions are asking for too much.
+SecWay acts as a lightweight, always-on browser companion that helps users see and understand when websites or extensions are asking for too much.
 Key features include:
 - **Real-Time Privacy Scanner**: Detects risky permissions, overreaching data requests, and suspicious website behavior.
 - **AI-Powered Privacy Guidance**: GPT-4 provides human-friendly explanations and smart recommendations—no technical knowledge needed.